U8NWXD/oppia-wiki/Storage-models.md

         user.delete()
 ```

+Note that after you write `apply_deletion_policy()`, you have to make sure it is called by the [wipeout service](https://github.com/oppia/oppia/blob/develop/core/domain/wipeout_service.py).

 #### Pseudonymizable models

 Pseudonymization is not handled by the model classes.
 Instead, it's handled in [`wipeout_service.py`](https://github.com/oppia/oppia/blob/develop/core/domain/wipeout_service.py).
 See that file and our [[wipeout wiki page|Wipeout-implementation]] for details.